 - people who have received a tattoo or piercing where equipment may not have been properly sterilised

-- sexual partners of people with hepatitis C
+- sexual partners, family members and close contacts of people with hepatitis C

 If you continue to engage in high-risk activities, such as injecting drugs frequently, regular testing may be recommended.
 Your doctor will be able to advise you about this.